FarInHeight/FarInHeight/README.md

 - 📚 I'm a computer engineering student from UniPa (University of Palermo)
 - 👀 I’m interested in Computer Science, particularly in Algorithm and Operating Systems
 - 🌱 I’m currently learning what the world makes me learn
-- 💞️ I’m looking to collaborate on projects assigned by professors for bachelor’s degree
+- 💞️ I’m looking to collaborate on projects assigned by professors for bachelor degree
 - 📫 Please don't contact me

 <!---